cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

 09 Shan Taum the Smug: just gold tweaks; make Shan Taum's side persistent 10 Saving Inarix: I made it much easier to save Inarix here.
-I turned Thelarion from an Elvish Champion into an Elvish Hero here, and since he keeps coming back, I made his side persistent (as well as Darstang's).
+I turned Thelarion from an Elvish Champion into an Elvish Hero here, and since he keeps coming back in later missions, I made (or at least tried to make) his side persistent (as well as Darstang's).
 I upgraded Plonk from a Slayer to a Nightblade to help you break thru the bottleneck on the bridge more easily.
   I gave Inarix more guards escorting him on easy, and adjusted their coordinates.
 11 Clash of Armies: I reduced the number of gryphons the dwarves recruit here so you don't have to split your attention as much and can focus more easily.
   I also reduced the HP boosts for the transport ships so they can be destroyed more easily.
-12 Giving Some Back: basic gold/turns tweaks
-13 The Dwarvish Stand: just gold tweaks
+12 Giving Some Back: basic gold/turns tweaks; also gave orcs starting villages 13 The Dwarvish Stand: Started off as just gold tweaks, also decided to give the player a yeti here as it's the first of a series of winter levels.
 14 Back Home: I used the LIMIT_CONTEMPORANEOUS_RECRUITS and ON_DIFFICULTY
   macros here a lot.
 15 Civil War: mostly just some basic turns/gold tweaks.
 I might go back and